jack-greenberg/portfolio/content/home/work.md

 </div>

 At Starlink I worked on the aviation team to bring internet connectivity to planes.

-I spent time on the embedded Linux platform of the WiFi router, improving the performance and stability.
-I learned a lot about embedded systems and managing large fleets of devices.
+If you've ever flown on a plane with Starlink, your device was connected to a router that I worked on and benefitted from speed and quality improvements I owned.

+I spent a considerable amount of time debugging issues with a vendor's Linux kernel driver, improving performance and reliability, as well as observability of our fleet.

 ---